-When it comes to cocktails, the biggest challenge is avoiding sugars.
+When it comes to alcohol and the keto diet, the biggest challenge is avoiding sugars in your cocktails.
 The sweetener is a key element in defining a cocktail; it comes in the form of syrups, juices, liqueurs, sodas, and straight-up sugar.
 This eliminates the majority of mixed drinks from a keto diet.
 However, some of these ingredients can be replaced with sugar-free alternatives.

 The good news is that the base distilled spirits—brandy, gin, rum, tequila, vodka, and whiskey—are naturally zero-carb.
 Dry red and white wines are low-carb, and sugar-free sodas are also keto-friendly.
 At the bar, stick with naturally low-carb mixed drinks to avoid proclaiming to the world that you're on a diet.
 When making drinks at home, you can get creative with ingredient substitutions and expand your personal cocktail menu.

 The most important thing to remember is moderation.
 Small amounts of alcohol will not throw most people out of ketosis, but everyone's different.
-Plus, many people have found that a keto diet makes hangovers more severe, and that's never a fun prospect.
+Plus, some people think that a keto diet makes their hangovers more severe, and that's never a fun prospect.
 One of these low-carb drinks is a safe bet.

 01 of 10